Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \subsection{Robustness of the Identification Strategy}

 The identification strategy rests on the separability of technology proxies from the speculative bubble component.
 Appendix~\ref{app:robustness} reports five complementary diagnostics that assess this assumption.
-First, Granger causality tests confirm that stock returns do not predict technology proxies during speculative periods ($p > 0.47$ throughout), directly supporting separability; bidirectional causality during non-speculative periods is consistent with fundamentals driving prices in normal times.
-Second, placebo tests using non-technology covariates (consumer sentiment, VIX, industrial production) fail to replicate the bubble-elimination effect, confirming that the technology proxies capture specific fundamental content rather than generic macro variation.
-Third, PCA of the Magnificent Seven price gaps reveals a dominant common factor (60.0\% of variance) with no explosive behavior in any linear combination, providing cross-sectional evidence consistent with fundamental repricing rather than speculation.
+First, Granger causality tests show that stock returns do not predict technology proxies during the candidate speculative periods ($p > 0.47$ throughout), which is consistent with separability but does not prove it.
+Second, placebo tests using non-technology covariates (consumer sentiment, VIX, industrial production) generally fail to replicate the technology-adjustment pattern, suggesting that the technology proxies capture specific fundamental content rather than generic macro variation.
+Third, PCA of the Magnificent Seven price gaps reveals a dominant common factor (60.0\% of variance) with no explosive behavior in any linear combination, providing cross-sectional evidence consistent with fundamental repricing rather than residual speculation.
 Fourth, training-window stability analysis shows that the AI-era non-rejection finding holds across all 121 training windows ($\text{GSADF} \in [-0.30, 0.84]$, all below $\text{CV}_{0.10} = 1.176$); the dot-com results are more sensitive, driven primarily by the patent coefficient.
-Fifth, the \citet{Hansen1992} $L_c$ test rejects parameter constancy in both eras, qualifying the DOLS estimates as reflecting an average equilibrium, a limitation that the training-window robustness, particularly for the AI era, mitigates.
+Fifth, the \citet{Hansen1992} $L_c$ test rejects parameter constancy in both eras, qualifying the DOLS estimates as reflecting an average equilibrium.
+Taken together, the diagnostics support the AI-era residual non-rejection while also explaining why the dot-com evidence should be read as suggestive and timing-informative rather than as a fully identified structural bubble estimate.